grosser/valid_attributes/README.markdown

 INSTALL
 =======
-Fill the test/fixtures/valid/valid.yml with 1 valid set of attributes per model (can be attr_protected/not attr_accessible)
+Fill the test/valid_attributes.yml with 1 valid set of attributes per model (can be attr_protected or not-attr_accessible)
 Example:

     user: